joemoose/psiops/docs/combat.md

 </div>

+!!! note

+	Like any other *action roll*, initiative rolls can have *advantage* or *disadvantage* depending on tactical circumstances.

+#### Completing the First Combat Round

-After the initiative roll, all squad members who act **first** in the combat round take their turn and resolve their movement and actions.
-Other team members must sit out the first round and wait to act until the **second** round.
+After the initiative roll, all squad members who act first in the combat round take their turn and resolve their movement and actions.
+Other team members who failed their initiative roll must sit out the first round and wait to act until the second round.

 Afterward, the opposing force takes its turn.
 The first round of combat ends.

-!!! note

-	Like any other *action roll*, initiative rolls can have *advantage* or *disadvantage* depending on tactical circumstances.

 ### Subsequent Rounds

-In the second and subsequent rounds of combat, you **no longer** make an *initiative roll*.
-You and your squad **always** take the first turn, followed by the enemy, until one side is eliminated or withdraws.
+In the second and subsequent rounds of combat, you no longer make an *initiative roll*.
+You and your squad always take the first turn, followed by the enemy, until one side is eliminated or withdraws.

 ### Ambushes

 Who takes the first turn can be determined by circumstances or careful planning rather than by *initiative rolls*.

+#### Ambushing the Opponents

-If you *ambush* the enemy, you **don’t** make an initiative roll.
-Instead, you and your teammates act **first** in the first turn and gain *advantage* on all *action rolls*.
+If you *ambush* the enemy, you don’t make an initiative roll.
+Instead, you and your teammates act first in the first turn and gain *advantage* on all *action rolls*.
 The enemy takes no turn in the first combat round.

 Afterward, in the second and subsequent rounds, combat proceeds as usual: your squad takes the first turn, followed by the opposing force.

 !!! tip

 	Because your squad always acts first in the second round, an ambush gives you two consecutive turns before the enemy can respond.
 This is a powerful tactical advantage.
 Exploit it.

+#### Being Ambushed

-If the enemy ambushes **you**, your squad doesn’t take a turn in the first round of combat.
-You can take **no** actions or move until the **second** round, and the enemy goes first.
+If the enemy ambushes you, your squad doesn’t take a turn in the first round of combat.
+You can take no actions or move until the second round, and the enemy goes first.
 In the second and subsequent rounds, combat proceeds as usual.

 ## Simultaneous Actions

 During your turn, all your squad’s actions and moves occur **at the same time**.
 Everyone declares their actions and moves for the current turn upfront, before any results are determined.
 Actions and moves are not declared individually by each player and then resolved one at a time.

 !!! note

 	The GM will give you a general sense of what the enemy is doing to help you plan your actions.

 ### Interrupting Turns